Observation of the BKT Transition in a 2D Bose Gas via Matter-Wave Interferometry

 where the index $j$ runs over $N_r$ individual experimental realisations with $N_r=220$.
-We analyze the real part of the correlation function $C^r(x,x')=\text{Re}\left[C_{\mathrm{exp}}(x,x')\right]$, which is equal to $1$ for perfectly correlated pairs of points and $0$ for uncorrelated pairs of points.
-Fig. \ref{fig:equilibriumBKT} (c) shows examples of $C^r(x,x')$ determined at the temperatures of $T/T_0=0.41$ and $0.54$.
-The range of spatial correlations around the diagonal $x= x'$ is broad at low temperature, as compared to the measurement at high temperature. $C^r(x,x')$ is related to the one-body correlation function $g_1(\bm{r},\bm{r}')$ via (see Supplemental Material for details)
+We analyse the real part of the correlation function $C^r(x,x')=\text{Re}\left[C_{\mathrm{exp}}(x,x')\right]$, which is equal to $1$ for perfectly correlated pairs of points and $0$ for uncorrelated pairs of points.
+Fig.\ \ref{fig:corrfunc} (a-c) show examples of $C^r(x,x')$, which is related to the one-body correlation function $g_1(\bm{r},\bm{r}')$ via \cite{supp}

 where $n_{\mathrm{2D}}$ is the 2D density.
 To quantify the decay of correlations, we calculate $C(\overline{x})$ by averaging $C^r(x,x')$ over points with the same spatial separation $\overline{x} = x-x'$ \cite{supp}.
-This averaging was performed over a central region corresponding to 80$\%$ of the TF diameter, to limit the analysis to where clear interference fringes are observed and the density variation is limited to 30$\%$.
-The TF diameter varies according to the temperature of the system.
+This averaging was performed over a central region corresponding to 80$\%$ of the TF diameter.